This feature originally appeared in the May issue of MReport.

 This shows their commitment to presenting themselves as professionally as possible.
 While most soon-to-be-professionals have extensive social media experience with platforms such as Instagram, TikTok, and Snapchat, another area where they won't help is creating a substantive LinkedIn profile that will grab the attention of potential employers.
 Recent graduates want to make the best possible impression on recruiters and hiring managers and to showcase their skills and knowledge to potential employers.

 They appreciate advice about interview prep and networking as a way to gain access to opportunities.
 If your company is seeking to hire more college students or recent graduates, here are four tactics that may help:

 If your company can be present and engaged at professional development or recruiting event and provide insight into the industry, the jobs we hire for, and the interview process, you will have a positive impact on a student.
 Many lenders are proactive and sponsor events, but students may not react to brand names.
 They react to hearing from industry people they meet in person.
 Showing up might sound a bit blasé, but it can be the most important thing you can do to get in front of recent grads.

 Recent grads are looking to work, but they’re coming from college, where they had a tremendous amount of control over their schedule and the environment in which they chose to get their work done (quiet library versus noisy dorm).
 If you can provide flexibility, whether that is working remotely once in a while or changing hours from the typical schedule, your job will appeal to more of the recent grad population.

 - Make Your Case

-on Social Just as hiring managers search for potential employees’ backgrounds online, potential employees also search for companies.
+Just as hiring managers search for potential employees’ backgrounds online, potential employees also search for companies.
 Do your company website, LinkedIn, and other social media accounts reflect your firm’s culture and value proposition for employees?

 - Highlight Your Diversity